pytest-dev/pytest-xdist/README.rst

   by **class** for *test methods*, then each group will be sent to an available worker, guaranteeing that all tests in a group run in the same process.
 This can be useful if you have expensive module-level or class-level fixtures.
-Currently the groupings can't be customized, with grouping by class takes priority over grouping by module.
+Currently the groupings can't be customized, with grouping by class taking priority over grouping by module.
+Use loadscopeshuffled for randomizing the groupings execution order.
   This feature was added in version ``1.19``.

 * ``--dist=loadfile``: tests will be grouped by file name, and then will be sent to an available worker, guaranteeing that all tests in a group run in the same worker.
 This feature was added in version ``1.21``.

+* ``--dist=loadscopeshuffled``: tests will be grouped as they are by loadscope, then the groups will be randomly selected to run on a worker.
+The tests within the group will be shuffled.
+This can be useful if your tests use module or class fixtures but are otherwise expected to be independent.

 Making session-scoped fixtures execute only once